MedDataToolMedDataTool

 What does mg/kg mean in drug dosing?

 Mg/kg stands for milligrams of medication per kilogram of body weight.
-It is the standard unit used to calculate individualized drug doses.
 A 30 kg patient prescribed a medication at 10 mg/kg would receive 300 mg per dose.

 How do I calculate a drug dose by weight?

 Multiply the patient's weight in kilograms by the prescribed mg/kg dosage rate.
 For example: 40 kg × 15 mg/kg = 600 mg.
-If the patient's weight is in pounds, divide by 2.2 to convert to kilograms first, then apply the formula.
+If the patient's weight is in pounds, divide by 2.2 first.

 Why are pediatric doses calculated by weight?